ItsRoy69/VestTech/rules/Code of Conduct.md

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify JWOC-Organizers with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.  https://jwoc.tech/docs/mentor-manual
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify us with a concise description of your grievance.
+Your grievance will be handled in accordance with our existing governing policies.

 We will take strict action against anyone who is not following the code of conduct , or not being respectful at all.
 They might be banned from GDSC JGEC permanently.
 They will also be barred from joining any other Google Developer Students Club